Meet Our Holistic Health Providers

 Bry Kring, CNM, FNP, MSN

 A Boulder, CO native, Bry (she/her) trained as a midwife in the United States and Latin America, from interning at a birthing center on the border of Juarez to learning from Mayan Midwives in the highlands of Guatemala, to high-risk hospital settings.
-She has witnessed birth in many of its different forms and settings and honors the deeply transformative and uniting force that it is, for all those involved.
-In addition to providing midwifery care, Bry is also a Family Nurse Practitioner and excitedly offers integrative and functional primary care and menopausal support at BBHH.
-Bry is also a craniosacral practitioner.
-Bry works creatively to find what best meets the needs and desires of each client in a safe, individualized, and holistic way.
-She is committed to increasing access to midwifery care for all people and building a stronger community around empowered and individualized birth and health care.
+In addition to providing midwifery care, a large role Bry plays at BBHH is as a holistic Family Nurse Practitioner.
+She is passionate about providing integrative and functional-inspired primary care and also particularly loves to support the perimenopausal journey.
+Bry is also a Craniosacral practitioner, and has trained in homeopathy.
+Bry works creatively to find what best meets the needs and desires of each client in a safe, individualized, and holistic way, always aimed at the bigger picture/root cause.
+She is committed to increasing access to midwifery and holistic care for all people and building a stronger community around empowered and individualized birth and health care.
 In her free time, Bry is a watercolorist and writer, loves being in nature, teaches yoga, rides her motorcycle and gets her hands dirty in the garden.
 She speaks both English and Spanish.

 Lauren Shuler, IBCLC